-2.1 Ownership of Interment Rights

-Ownership of all Cemetery lands remains vested with the Mount Pleasant Group of Cemeteries at all times.
-Purchasers of interment rights acquire only the right and privilege to direct the burial of human remains, and the installation of monuments, markers and inscriptions, subject to Cemetery By-laws.
-Until payment is made in full no burial, entombment, scattering, monument, marker, inscription, or memorialization on Cemetery property is permitted.
-An Interment Rights Certificate is issued to the Interment Rights Holder(s) when payment in full is made.

-2.2 Cancellation of Interment Rights Within 30 Days

-Within thirty (30) days of signing the Interment or Scattering Rights Contract, the Purchaser may cancel the contract by providing written notice of the cancellation to the Cemetery.
-If paid in full, the original Interment Rights Certificate must be surrendered to the Cemetery prior to any refund of payment.
+- 2.1 Ownership of Interment Rights: Ownership of all cemetery lands remains vested with the Mount Pleasant Group of Cemeteries at all times.
+Purchasers of Interment Rights acquire only the right and privilege to direct the Burial of human remains, and the installation of Monuments, Markers and inscriptions, subject to Cemetery By-laws.
+Until payment is made in full no Burial, Entombment, Scattering, Monument, Marker, inscription, or memorialization is permitted.
+An Interment Rights Certificate is issued to the Interment Rights Holder(s) when payment in full is made. - 2.2 Cancellation of Interment Rights Within 30 Days: Within thirty (30) days of signing the Interment or Scattering Rights Contract, the Purchaser may cancel the Contract by providing written notice of the cancellation to MPGC.
+If paid in full, the original Interment Rights Certificate must be surrendered to MPGC.

-Upon receiving written notice from the Purchaser, the Cemetery will cancel the contract and issue a refund to the Purchaser for payments received for the interment right, subject to return of the Interment Rights Certificate, within 30 days of receiving said notice.
+Upon receiving written notice from the Purchaser, the Cemetery will cancel the contract and issue a refund to the Purchaser for payments received for the Interment Right, within 30 days of receiving said notice.
 No administrative fee will be charged.

-2.3 Resale or Transfer of Interment Rights After 30 Days

-Until the interment right has been paid in full the Purchaser retains the right to cancel the contract.
+2.3 Resale or Transfer of Interment Rights After 30 Days: Until the Interment Right has been paid in full the Purchaser retains the rights to cancel the Contract.

-Once payment for the interment rights has been made in full, and an Interment Rights Certificate has been issued, the Interment Rights Holder(s), as recorded on the Cemetery records, assume the right to sell or transfer the interment rights.
-Any sale or transfer of the interment rights shall be in accordance with the requirements under the Funeral, Burial and Cremation Services Act, 2002, Ontario Regulations (30/11), and the Cemetery By-laws.
+Once payment for the Interment Rights has been made in full, and an Interment Rights Certificate has been issued, the Interment Rights Holder(s), as recorded on the cemetery records, assume the right to sell or transfer the Interment Rights.
+Any sale or transfer of the Interment Rights shall be in accordance with the requirements under the Funeral Burial and Cremation Services Act, Ontario Regulations (30/11), and the Cemetery By-laws.